2007 Fiesta Bowl: Pre-game buildup

 During the summer preceding the season, Oklahoma was hyped to be a top 5 team and national title contender.
 They initially were the favorite to win the Big 12 South.
 Following the dismissal of OU's returning quarterback Rhett Bomar, many felt the defending national champion Texas Longhorns were now the favorite (the Sooners dropped six spots in the Coaches Poll during the first two weeks of the season despite winning both of those weeks).
 The Sooners opened their season 3–2 with a controversial loss to Oregon and a loss to Texas.
 The Sooners also lost their Heisman-hopeful running back Adrian Peterson during their sixth game to a broken collar bone.
 Many had written the Sooners off at this point.
 However, the Sooners won their next seven games while Texas lost their last two and the Sooners became the outright winners of the Big 12 South and faced the Big 12 North winner, Nebraska, in the Big 12 Championship Game.
 They won that game 21–7 and were given an automatic berth to represent the Big 12 in the Fiesta Bowl.

-The Boise State Broncos, who returned more starters from 2005 than any other team in NCAA Division I-A football, began the year with high hopes; according to one major source, anything less than a BCS Bowl berth would have been a disappointment.
-First-year head coach Chris Petersen led this perennially strong BCS non-AQ conference school to an undefeated 12–0 record.
+The Boise State Broncos, who returned more starters from 2005 than any other team in NCAA Division I-A football, began the year with high hopes.
+First-year head coach Chris Petersen led the program to an undefeated 12–0 record.
 Some of the Broncos key wins this season came over Oregon State of the Pac-10 Conference, Hawaii and Fresno State.
 Boise State was the champion of the Western Athletic Conference.

 New stadium

 The new University of Phoenix Stadium in Glendale, Arizona is the host stadium of the Tostitos Fiesta Bowl.

 The Fiesta Bowl has been played annually since 1971, and from then until 2005 the game was hosted in Tempe, Arizona at Sun Devil Stadium, home stadium to the NFL's Arizona Cardinals and Pac-10's Arizona State Sun Devils.
 In 2006, the Cardinals completed a new home stadium (named University of Phoenix Stadium) in Glendale, Arizona, and the Fiesta Bowl followed them there.
 The new stadium is state-of-the-art with an inclined retractable roof and fully retractable natural grass playing surface.
-The stadium was also host to 2006 season BCS National Championship Game held on January 8, 2007 and hosted Super Bowl XLII in 2008.
+The stadium was also host to 2006 season BCS National Championship Game held on January 8, 2007, and hosted Super Bowl XLII in 2008.
 The capacity of the new stadium is 63,500, although for this game and the BCS National Championship Game, extra seats were added in the south end of the stadium to increase capacity to about 70,000.